 “That kind of work must have taken a toll on you both mentally and emotionally.”

 “It did – but in another way, it actually helped me cope with my own disorder.
-After seeing so much death and suffering, it made my challenges seem far less severe.
+Seeing so much death and suffering, made my challenges seem far less severe.
 It prevented me from feeling sorry for myself.”